avielrs/avielrs.github.io/_posts/2021-01-05-NLP Methods.md

 ### Stemming

-**Stemming** is a text processing method in which a term is reduced to its "stem" through the removal of suffixes from the term such as (-ED, -ING, -ION, -IONS). simplest form such as extracting its root word or removing letters from end of word that may not be significant for example 's' for plural words.
-Suffixes are being removed specifically for IR performance, not for linguistic meaning.
+**Stemming** is a text processing method in which a term is reduced to its "stem" or simplest form through the removal of suffixes from the term such as (-ED, -ING, -ION, -IONS, -S).
+Suffixes are removed specifically for IR performance, not for linguistic meaning (Porter, 1980).

 Types of Stemming:
 1. Porter Stemmer
 2. Lovinus Stemmer
 3. Paice Stemmer

-cats --> cat

-Stemming removes case letters the end of a word.
+Stemming removes case letters at the end of a word.
 For example, when applying stemming to the word *catastrophe* the 'e' at the end of the word is removed.

 catastrophe --> catostroph

 **Significance of stemming:**
-The goal of stemming it to reduce a word which can be beneficial when developing search engines where a query can be matched and in text classification where feature space can be reduced when training a model.
+Stemming can be beneficial when developing search engines where a query can be matched and in text classification where feature space can be reduced when training a model (B., Sowmya V et al., 2020).

 Example rules of Porter Stemmer: